 These tools have been designed to help public sector organisations identify and address how they can optimise the economic, social and environmental outcomes of their procurement activity.
 To access the tools please login or register.
-For help to register and login, please see the Register and login user guide.
+For help to register and login, please see the Register and login user guide or video.

 Queries or feedback can be e-mailed to: firstname.lastname@example.org

 The flexible framework assessment tool is used to assess current level of performance and the actions required to embed good procurement practice to realise intended sustainable outcomes.